feltcute/ModdingDocsMGD/Doc/Perks/Types.rst

   "PerkType": ["MultiplySpirit Loss"],
   "EffectPower": ["2"],

 Multiply the spirit lost by the given number.
-Caution going above 2, for a base amount of 3 spirit, it is practically an instant loss.
+Caution going above 2, for a base amount of 3 spirit, it's practically an instant loss.

 `RemovedOnOrgasm`_ plays well with the perk type.